 Incoming students will learn about the various faculty and student research interests and projects during the first few weeks of their first semester.
-Within the first few weeks of the fall semester, clinical faculty members and students will provide a presentation on the various research being conducted on his or her RVT.
-After these presentations, first year students are subsequently encouraged to visit and attend any RVT to determine which team is most appropriate to their research interests, goals, and learning style.
-During the fall semester of the first year, students should register for zero credit hours of PSY 5810: Clinical Research I with the section number of the Director of Clinical Training (i.e., section 48); alternatively, they may register under the name of their mentor if already known.
-Once a student has selected a chair for his or her master's thesis, the student will join the faculty member's RVT.
+Specifically, during the First-Year Seminar, students will identify four research laboratories that overlap with their research interests, goals, and learning style.
+Students will contact the primary investigator for the research laboratories of interest and will schedule visits to their RVT.
+During the fall semester of the first year, students should register for zero credit hours of PSY 5810: Clinical Research I with the section number of the Director of Clinical Training (i.e., section 25); alternatively, they may register under the name of their mentor if already known.
+Once a student has selected a chair for their master's thesis, the student will join the faculty member's RVT.
 If the thesis chair is a nonclinical faculty member, the student should join and attend the RVT of a clinical faculty member who is a member of the thesis committee.
 Each student is to be on an RVT each semester in residence.
 Registration for RVT after the fall semester of the first year should be in the section of the clinical faculty member whose RVT the student attends (see section XIII).